RetirementSimulation.com uses past data to predict how long an investment will last during

 run thousands of times.

-The simulation assumes that the future will be at least somewhat like the past.
-However, we
+The simulation assumes that the future will look like the past.

 added features such as a stock market crash and the opportunity to raise and lower returns.